nutterb/pixiedust/README.md

 3. An option to use `broom`'s `glance` output in the table foot.
 4. Multicolumn and multirow support
 5. Perhaps an `htmlTables` engine
+6. An engine for `flexTables` (`ReporteRs` package)
-6. Option to add variable labels to `broom` output (if labels were given using the `Hmisc::label` functions
+7. Option to add variable labels to `broom` output (if labels were given using the `Hmisc::label` functions
-7. Option to add factor levels as a separate column to `broom` output
+8. Option to add factor levels as a separate column to `broom` output
+9. Functionality to define your own default settings.
+10.

 Are there other features you want or need?
 Please submit an issue, or contribute functionality yourself.